Thruster (Kettlebell)

 A poor grip during the Thruster (Kettlebell) limits how much force you can produce and puts your wrists in a weak position.
 Set your grip before you start the rep, and keep your wrists stacked over your forearms.

-Pausing between squat and press.
+Pausing between squat and press instead of one fluid motion.

 During any pressing movement like the Thruster (Kettlebell), this mistake reduces how effectively your Quadriceps can produce force.
 Focus on the muscle you're trying to work — if you can't feel your Quadriceps driving the movement, something is off.